 9. Warranty

-When it comes to Warranty, most manufacturers are dodgy.
-It can be up to 1-5 years but limited to only the frame.
-However, you might not get warranty coverage when buying a model during the period of sale.
-Used or discounted products don't get covered by warranty.
+However, you may not get warranty coverage when buying a model during the period of sale.
+Used or discounted products don’t get covered by warranty.

 Folding Bike Maintenance Tips